microsoft/Tools-for-Health-Data-Anonymization/README.md

 * **Azure subscription**: If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/) before you begin.
 * **Azure storage account**: Azure Blob storage is used as the _source_ & _destination_ data store.
 If you don't have an Azure storage account, see the instructions in [Create a storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).
 * **Azure PowerShell**: Azure PowerShell is used for deploying azure resources.
 If you don't have Azure PowerShell installed, see the instructions in [Install the Azure PowerShell module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-3.4.0)
-* **.Net Core 3.1**: Use .Net Core 3.1 sdk to build FHIR Anonymizer.
+* **.Net Core 3.1**: Use .Net Core 3.1 sdk to build FHIR Tools for Anonymization.
 If you don't have .Net Core 3.1 installed, instructions and download links are available [here](https://dotnet.microsoft.com/download/dotnet-core/3.1).

 > **[!NOTE]**
 > Ensure that your source and destination blob store, Azure Data Factory, and the Azure batch account created as part of this tutorial are all in the same region.